Engaged Citizens. Innovative Ideas.

 Kim Sergio Inglis

 Kim moved to Cleveland Heights in 2009 after two decades of living and working in New York City.
 A former marketing and sales promotion professional, she became involved with the Heights Observer as a volunteer editor.
 Kim graduated from Dartmouth College with a Bachelor of Arts in English.
-She is also an Ohio State University Extension Master Gardener volunteer (though you would never guess it from looking at her own garden).
-Contact Kim at observerhts@gmail.com.
+She is also an Ohio State University Extension Master Gardener volunteer.

 Advertising and Market Development